HCL-TECH-SOFTWARE/Domino-rest-api/docs/tutorial/walkthrough/lab-01.md

 !!! danger "Use your own credentials"

-    The steps below use "KEEP Admin" and "passw0rd" as credentials Replace those with the admin user on your Domino server
+    The steps below use "KEEP Admin" and "passw0rd" as credentials.
+    Replace those with the admin user on your Domino server.

 ### 1. Login using the command line